NASPAA Policies Regarding COVID-19

 - NASPAA will follow the CDC and US Department of State guidelines and monitor WHO situation reports for global updates when planning FUTURE global international travel.

 - NASPAA’s Fall Conference in October WILL take place.
 The decision whether it will be in-person, hybrid, or virtual will be made in June (and reviewed as conditions necessitate.)
-Panel proposals are positively encouraged, and if accepted, proposers are advised their panel WILL occur.
+Panel proposals are positively encouraged, and if accepted, proposers are advised their panel WILL take place in some form!
 The panel submission deadline has been moved forward to 12 midnight EDT May 1.

 - 2021 site visits will be restored to in-person, as public health conditions and CDC and WHO directives permit.